Facebook to send Cambridge Analytica data-use notices to 87 million users today

 Zuckerberg is set to testify before the Senate Judiciary and Commerce Committees as well and the House Energy and Commerce Committee on April 10 and 11 respectively, the committees announced last week.

-He is also reportedly meeting privately with lawmakers on Monday, according to Reuters, which cited anonymous sources.
+He is also meeting privately with lawmakers on Monday, according to Reuters, which cited anonymous sources.

+A spokesman for Senate Commerce Committee ranking member Bill Nelson, D-Fla., told NBC News that Zuckerberg will meet with Nelson on Monday afternoon ahead of Zuckerberg’s appearance before Tuesday's joint hearing of the Senate Judiciary and Commerce Committee.

+NBC News was not immediately able to confirm which other lawmakers Zuckerberg planned to meet with on Monday ahead of the hearings.

 Related

-Cambridge Analytica whistleblower Christopher Wylie previously estimated that more than 50 million people were compromised by a personality quiz that collected data from users and their friends.
-In an interview aired Sunday on NBC's "Meet the Press," Wylie said the true number could be even larger than 87 million.
+In recent days, the Facebook scandal has only gotten worse: Cambridge Analytica whistleblower Christopher Wylie previously estimated that more than 50 million people were compromised by a personality quiz that collected data from users and their friends.
+But in an interview aired Sunday on NBC's "Meet the Press," Wylie said the true number could be even larger than 87 million.

 That Facebook app, called "This is Your Digital Life," was a personality quiz created in 2014 by an academic researcher named Aleksander Kogan, who paid about 270,000 people to take it.
 The app vacuumed up not just the data of the people who took it, but also — thanks to Facebook's loose restrictions — data from their friends, too, including details that they hadn't intended to share publicly.